gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 #### Server changes

-For admin actions, the Auth server will validate MFA for each request using the `MFAChallengeResponse` passed in the request.
+For admin actions, the Auth server will validate MFA for each request using the `MFAAuthenticateResponse` passed in the request.

 If the request fails MFA verification, an access denied error will be returned to the client.